isaidspaghetti/stream-email-notifications/README.md

 [Check here](https://sendgrid.com/docs/ui/account-and-settings/troubleshooting-sender-authentication/) for more help with these steps.

-Great, now let's set up a DNS host with an MX record, needed for the Inbound Parse Webhook.
+Great, now let's set up an MX record, needed for the Inbound Parse Webhook.

 ## Add DNS MX Record